sundarj/soft/README.md

 #### syntax

-Soft uses two basic types of expression: elements and attributes, which can be plugged in to an existing HTML document, and follows the same syntax.
+Soft uses three basic types of expression: elements, attributes, and entities which can be plugged in to an existing HTML document with minimal visual change, and follow the same syntax.

 #### elements